EOSArgentina/evolutiondex/wevotethefee/wevotethefee.contracts.md

 summary: 'Vote fee value for a specific pair token'
 ---

 {{user}} votes a fee value for {{pair_token}} of evolutiondex.
-The exact value voted will be equal to the least of the numbers 1,2,3,5,7,10,15,20,30,50,75,100,150,200,300 that is greater than or equal to {{fee_voted}}.
+The exact value voted will be equal to the least of the numbers 10,15,20,30,50,75,100 that is greater than or equal to {{fee_voted}}.
+Values less than 10 or greater than 100 will be rejected.
 One unit of fee value is equal to 0.01%.

 The authorization of {{user}} is required, who will pay for the RAM required.